 - Voter Registration: you can find the steps to register to vote here.

 Driver’s Licenses: If you’re from out of state, you must apply for a TN driver’s license within 30 days.
 You can find out how to do that here.

 - Vehicle Registration: find the steps for registering your vehicle here.
 It costs $9 and can be somewhat complicated, so give yourself some time.

 - Trash & Recycling: The city handles trash and recycling.
 Collection days vary by neighborhood.
 Find yours here.

-- Ways to meet people: there’s always tons of ways to meet new people.
+- Ways to meet people: there are always tons of ways to meet new people.
 One great way is to use meetup.com.
-The /r/Nashville page on Reddit is also a great place to search for upcoming events and find lesser known tidbits and activities.
+The /r/Nashville page on Reddit is also a great place to search for upcoming events and find lesser-known tidbits and activities.